pluuto19/ddos-detection-in-kubernetes-using-ml-and-dl/agent-service/README.md

 `controller/controller.go` combines the data and sends it off to ___

-`falco-scraper/webserver.go` defines a single endpoint server to receive syscall metrics.
+`falco-scraper/webserver.go` defines a single endpoint server to receive syscall metrics from Falco.

 `falco-scraper/aggregator` defines a hashmap that aggregates the count of syscalls until a predefined time interval and sends it off to `controller`